mvidales775/Prediction-of-Product-Sales/README.md

 #### Item sales by type
 ![ITEMSALES_BY_TYPE.png](ITEMSALES_BY_TYPE.png)

-> On average seafood and household have the highest sales per outlet, While Soft drinks and baking Goods have the loswest.
+> On average seafood and household have the highest sales per outlet, While Soft drinks and baking Goods have the lowest.

 ## Maching Learning Using the Following Models: